SummaryRead the full fact sheet

 - See your GP (doctor) if your ovulation pain lasts longer than three days or is associated with other unusual menstrual symptoms, such as heavy bleeding.

-Ovulation is a phase of the female menstrual cycle, which involves the release of an egg (ovum) from one of the ovaries.
-For most women, ovulation occurs about once every month until menopause, apart from episodes of pregnancy and breastfeeding.
+Ovulation is a phase of the female menstrual cycle that involves the release of an egg (ovum) from one of the ovaries.
+For most women, ovulation occurs about once every month until menopause, apart from when they are pregnant or breastfeeding.